Ronan Pearson

-Ronan Pearson (born 4 October 2001) is a British racing driver from Scotland set to compete in the 2023 British Touring Car Championship driving for Bristol Street Motors with EXCELR8 TradePriceCars.com.
+Ronan Pearson (born 4 October 2001) is a British racing driver from Fife, Scotland currently competing in the British Touring Car Championship for Toyota Gazoo Racing UK with IAA.
 He was the 2019 Michelin Clio Cup Series champion.

 Career

 Karting

 Pearson competed in club karting in his native Scotland for six years before his car racing debut, competing in cadet karts before moving up to juniors.

 Junior Saloon Car Championship

 Pearson made his car racing debut in 2016, driving in the Junior Saloon Car Championship for 6 of the 9 rounds.
 He finished 20th in the overall standings.
 Returning to the championship for a full season in 2017 with Westbourne Motorsport, he finished 10th in the overall standings, with one podium at the Snetterton round.

 Michelin Clio Cup

 For 2018, Pearson would step up to the Michelin Clio Cup, driving again for Westbourne Motorsport.
 He finished on the podium five times throughout the season, also recording two pole positions and four fastest laps.

 He returned to the championship in 2019, continuing with Westbourne Motorsport, where he won the championship.